Geometrical representation of subshifts for primitive substitutions: Explicit computation of eigenvalues

 Let $w_0 \in A^*$ be the unique return word such that $u$ starts by $w_0$.
 Start with $\mathcal{S} = \{w_0\}$.

-\item Pop an element $w$ from $\mathcal{S}$.
-Decompose $\sigma(w)$ as product of return words (such decomposition is unique).
+\item Take out an element $w$ from $\mathcal{S}$.
+Decompose $\sigma(w)$ as a product of return words (such decomposition is unique).
 Add to $\mathcal{S}$ every return word $w$ not already seen.
 Continue until $\mathcal{S}$ is empty. \end{itemize} The number of return words being finite, this terminates and gives a return substitution $\tau$, whose alphabet is the set $\mathcal{R}$ of return words.

 Then, we define a substitution $\xi$ over the alphabet $B = \{ (r,p) \mid r \in \mathcal{R}, 1\leq p \leq \abs{r} \}$ by